Pathways to University - Molly Stephenson

 How did college help set you up for university?

-Being in an education surrounding that’s different and more relaxed than school helps prepare you for what it will be like.
+Being in an education surrounding that’s different and more relaxed than school helps prepare you for what it will be like at university.
 There is more emphasis on engaging in the learning yourself and managing your own time which definitely helps too.